 The Customer Responsibility Program was first introduced as a Percent of Income Plan Program ("PIPP") and approved by the Commission in 2003.
 The objective of CRP is to help low-income residential customers meet their energy needs by offering payment assistance in the form of an affordable bill.
 The goals of CRP are to prevent loss of service for vulnerable households, improve payment behavior and assist low-income customers with conserving energy.
 In addition, PGW strives to reduce collection costs as well as minimize the burden placed on other ratepayers.
 Participants do not need to demonstrate that they are "payment troubled" in order to qualify.
 Furthermore, there is no limit on the number of customers that can enroll in CRP.
-As of February 29, 2016 The average monthly enrollment in CRP was: 48,471 in 2017; 49,203 in 2018; and 53,535 in 2019.
-As of March 2020, there were 56,006 participants 54,250 customers enrolled in the program. {J2606711.3} 5
+As of February 29, 2016 November 30, 2019, there were 56,00653,177 participants enrolled in the program.

 Program Eligibility- CRP is available to all low-income residential customers with a gross household income and size at or below 150% of the Federal Poverty Level ("FPL").
-In order to apply, customers must submit their application by mail, electronically, or in person at one of PGW's sixfive customer service centers.
+In order to apply, customers must submit their application by mail. electronically, or in person at one of PGW's sixfive customer service centers.
 At the time of application, PGW will determine eligibility and completeness for processing.
 PGW does not allow phone, fax or email enrollment.
 Customers enrolled in CRP will be required to pay a fixed monthly bill that is based on their gross household size and income or average bill.
 Participants are also required to pay an additional \$5 co-pay which is applied towards their pre-program arrears if they owe a balance at the time of enrollment.
 Currently, the minimum monthly CRP payment amount is \$25, not including the \$5 co-payment towards the pre-program arrears.
 At the time of application, the CRP monthly amount will be compared to the customer's budget bill amount in order to determine the lowest monthly payment option.

-The table below shows the 2016 and 2020 income eligibility guidelines along with the current percentage breakdowns by FPL.
-As an example, in 2016 a 2-person household whose gross monthly household income was \$1,200 would fall in the 9% of income category and would have a monthly CRP bill that is 9% of their gross monthly household income, or \$108 per month.
-During the term of this Plan, PGW will implement a CRP Pilot Program that alters the percentages set forth in Table 1, as described more fully in Appendix H.
+The table below shows the 2016 income eligibility guidelines along with the current percentage breakdowns by FPL.
+As an example, a 2-person household whose gross monthly household income was \$1,200 would fall in the 9% of income category and would have a monthly CRP bill that is 9% of their gross monthly household income, or \$108 per month.